Safe buying advice

 Examples of suspicious behaviour

-If you notice any of the below examples, please contact us immediately.
+If you notice any of the below examples, please let us know immediately.

 - Request from the seller to complete the trade offsite.